MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/rate-webpage-blog-post.md

 manager: sakudes
 ---
 # Rate or vote on a webpage or blog post on a portal
 Ratings provides users with the ability to rate or vote on a webpage or [blog post](manage-blogs.md).
 Ratings can also be enabled for comments on pages or blog posts.
 By default, this feature is disabled and can be enabled on a page-by-page basis within Dynamics 365.

 Ratings are custom Dynamics 365 activities and thus can be used in the same way as any other activity such as emails, phone calls, and so on.
-Because Ratings are activities, it is possible, with customization, to have ratings appear for any entity you choose that appears and is rendered on the portal, including custom entities.
+Because Ratings are activities, it is possible,with customization, to have ratings appear for any entity you choose that appears and is rendered on the portal, including custom entities.

-## Enable page ratings
+## Enable ratings for pages and blog posts

-1. Login to **Dynamics 365.**
+1. Login to **Dynamics 365**.
-2. Navigate to **Portals.**
+2. Navigate to **Portals**.
-3. Click **Web Pages.**
+3. Click **Web Pages**.
 4. Double-click on the desired **Web Page** listed in the grid.
-5. Set **Enable Ratings** to **Yes.**
+5. Set **Enable Ratings** to **Yes**.
-6. Click **Save & Close.**
+6. Click **Save & Close**.

-Enabling Ratings for blog posts works in much the same way.

 ## Use ratings